 Underpinning the festival are four key themes: social justice and representation; healing and recovery; climate crisis and ecopoetics; and virtual and other realities.
 Audiences can expect first-class performances from around 60 poets, emerging and established.

-PTBO will take place within the creative spaces of Summerhall in Edinburgh, seeping into every nook and cranny of this established arts venue through multiple means - film, imagery, music, dance, debate and other forms of poetry performance.
-We have also commissioned over sixty poems for our free web app 'A Poetry Mile', on which users can experience Edinburgh differently, filtered through the eyes and ears of some of the country’s finest poets.
+PTBO is taking place within the creative spaces of Summerhall in Edinburgh, seeping into every nook and cranny of this established arts venue through multiple means - film, imagery, music, dance, debate and other forms of poetry performance.
+We have also commissioned over seventy poems for our free web app 'A Poetry Mile', on which users can experience Edinburgh differently, filtered through the eyes and ears of some of the country’s finest poets.
 The app generates bespoke walking tours depending on user preferences and will be available long after our festival is over.

 The brainchild of director Jenny Niven, former head of literature at Creative Scotland, and co-founder Kevin Williamson, writer, publisher and co-founder of Neu!
 Reekie!, PTBO is convinced of the need for poetry more now than ever before, particularly as we emerge from lengthy lockdowns and seek new ways to express ourselves.

 Poetry, whether political, personal or lyrical, whether it's written, performed, rapped, sung or signed, has been growing its audience at an unprecedented rate over the last decade.
 Especially now, it remains starkly apparent that we need the arts - for solace, for expression, for community, for resistance, for fun.
-So, despite the challenging circumstances, or maybe because of them, we'll be pushing our boat out in October 2021, keeping with whatever Covid-19 regulations are in place.
+So, despite the challenging circumstances, or maybe because of them, we're pushing our boat out on 15-17 October 2021, keeping with the COVID-19 regulations in place.
 Born out of a time of turbulence, the festival team, venue, founders and friends will continue to manage our festival in a safe and agile way.
+Read more about our protocols here.

 Jenny Niven, Director & Co-Founder